-Grade Level: 9-12 Applied Earth and Space Science I is a course focused on the following core topics: study of the earth's layers; atmosphere and hydrosphere; structure and scale of the universe; the Course # 3044Apl Applied Units: 4 Maximum solar system and earth processes.
-Students analyze and describe earth's interconnected systems and examine how Earth's materials, landforms, and continents are modified Counts as an Elective or Science across geological time.
-Instruction should focus on developing student understanding that Requirement for the Certification scientific knowledge is gained from observation and experimentation by conducting of Completion investigations and evaluating and communicating the results of those investigations.
+Applied Earth and Space Science I is a course focused on the following core topics: study of the earth's layers; atmosphere and hydrosphere; structure and scale of the universe; the solar system and earth processes.
+Students analyze and describe earth's interconnected systems and examine how Earth's materials, landforms, and continents are modified across geological time.
+Instruction should focus on developing student understanding that scientific knowledge is gained from observation and experimentation by conducting investigations and evaluating and communicating the results of those investigations.
 Course may include a variety of learning experiences and tools support the process of investigation, data collection and analysis.
-Prerequisite: None